appliedinnovationcorp/nexus-v3/README.md

 - `quality-gates/` - **NEW** Enterprise quality gates with automated code quality, security, performance, and accessibility checks
 - `frontend-optimization/` - **NEW** Enterprise frontend optimization with SSR, PWA, caching, and performance monitoring
 - `backend-performance/` - **NEW** Enterprise backend performance with database optimization, caching, and async processing
+- `infrastructure-scaling/` - **NEW** Enterprise infrastructure scaling with auto-scaling, load balancing, and multi-region deployment

 ## 🛠 Tech Stack